Coka Treviño

 Founder & Director

-Coka Treviño is an experienced curator and arts leader with over 20 years dedicated to fostering cultural engagement and creating impactful connections between artists, art spaces, and communities.
+Coka Treviño is a curator and arts leader with over 20 years of experience fostering cultural engagement, supporting artists, and strengthening connections between creative communities and institutions.

-As the Curator and Artistic Director at Big Medium, she led the organization’s curatorial vision, directed the Texas Biennial, and expanded outreach initiatives to elevate the visibility of Texas artists on national and international platforms, including ZONAMACO and UNTITLED Art Fair.
+Her work is rooted in a deep commitment to diversity, equity, and inclusion; ensuring that exhibitions, programs, and collaborations reflect and elevate underrepresented voices.
+As Curator and Artistic Director at Big Medium, she shaped the organization’s curatorial vision, directed the Texas Biennial, and expanded opportunities for Texas artists through partnerships with international platforms like ZONA MACO and UNTITLED Art Fair.

 Follow me